container-interop/service-provider/PSR-XX-provider.md

 An extension MAY return `null` for a service - this SHOULD NOT be treated as an error, as other services may have nullable dependencies, and (as stated in section 1.3) the existing service could intentionally be `null`.

 ### 1.5.
-Dependencies
+Dependency Enumeration

-A `ServiceProviderInterface` implementation MAY implement the `ServiceDependencyInterface`:
+A `ServiceProviderInterface` implementation MAY implement the `ServiceDependencyInterface`, which enables enumeration of provider dependencies:

 ```php
 public function getDependencies(): array
 ```

+If a consuming container supports enumerated dependencies, it MAY perform a run-time type-check (e.g. `instanceof`) on a service provider instance, to check if the provider supports dependency enumeration.

-The `getDependencies` method MUST returns an associative array with the service identifier as the key, and an array of dependency service identifiers as the value.
+The `getDependencies` method MUST return an associative array with the service identifier as the key, and an array of dependency service identifiers as the value.
+Dependency information may be used by a container to, for example, validate dependencies before invoking any factory/extension definitions.

-Containers MAY perform a run-time type-check (e.g. `instanceof`) to check if this information is provided, and MAY use this information to validate the dependencies of providers.
+A consuming container MUST NOT reject a provider that does not support dependency enumeration.

 ### 1.6.
 Importing Definitions